 A group of volunteers who also live in our community decide which applications will get funding and distributes the funds between those projects.
 They are called the Neighbourhood Grant Committee.

-Usually between 6-8 weeks following the grant application’s deadline.
+Usually between 1-2 weeks following the submission of a completed application.
 During this time, applications from the community are being reviewed by a local advisory committee.
-The best person to contact about this if you need a more exact date is your local community coordinator.
-You can find everyone’s contact information on your community’s page.

 When is the deadline to finish the project?
 The deadline for all projects to be completed is end of November that calendar year.